 31. To let you practice bombing with the Su-25, we will come in for a landing to re-arm.

 32. As you can see, the Su-25 can employ unguided bombs effectively and with precision in good visibility conditions.
+Combined with deadly munitions and good armor protection, this makes it a dangerous aircraft on the modern battlefield.

 33. Coming in for landing...